1st Meditation on The Lord's Prayer -- God's Glory

 abundance and care.
 This differed from the tone of many religious leaders in

-Jesus' time, who often portrayed God as punitive rather than loving.
+Jesus' time, who often focused and portrayed God as punitive rather than loving.

-While the teachings of the Old Testament hold significance,
+The teachings of the Old Testament are vital.
+Yet, they are

-they are not meant to instill fear in God's children.
+not meant to instill constant fear in God's children.
 Understanding the

 guidelines for living a righteous life is essential, but God does not want us to

-As God encompasses all and we are integral parts of the Divine, any sense of
+and distance.
+As God encompasses all and we are integral parts of the Divine,

-separation weakens our connection.
-Jesus highlights in the opening words of
+any sense of separation weakens our connection.
+Jesus highlights in the opening

-this prayer that by recognizing God as a loving father, we connect with God's
+words of this prayer that by recognizing God as a loving father, we connect

 Another obvious concept Jesus emphasizes, but which is often